 The Deputy/Vice Global Chairpersons will sit on the WSC and oversee key areas of WiLAT’s growth and performance.

-Deputy Global Chairperson] [existing name is Deputy Global Convenor: Assist the Global Convenor in setting the agenda for WiLAT Global Council meeting.
+Deputy Global Chairperson [existing name is Deputy Global Convenor]: Assist the Global Convenor in setting the agenda for WiLAT Global Council meeting.
 Promote the brand of WiLAT in the industry to create awareness and source for funding and support from major organizations.
 Funding and support sourced is for the use of WiLAT activities.
 Regularly report to the Committee of the progress and opportunities identified.

 Vice Chairperson of External Relations and Publication: Develop external links and produce WiLAT annual report.
 Provide support to newly formed WiLAT Chapters.
 Collaborate with CAfricaF, CAsiaF and YPF.
 Proposed activities along the 4 strategic thrusts.

 Vice Chairpersons of regional leadership [existing name: Regional Co-ordinators]: Propose and develop links in their regions with women groups which may be interested in establishing WiLAT.
-Develop local committees and ensure they integrate with the local CILT Territorial Organisation and with the WiLAT organisation.The Vice Chairpersons7 designated IMC Africa, South East Asia, & the sia Sub regions with additional Global Vice Chairpersons can also be created by the WSC where appropriate for local focus, e.g. , Europe, Middle East.
+Develop local committees and ensure they integrate with the local CILT Territorial Organisation and with the WiLAT organisation.
+Note: The Vice Chairpersons would represent the 7 designated IMC regions: Africa, South East Asia, East Asia, South Asia, North America, Europe & the Middle East, Australasia.
+Sub regions with additional Global Vice Chairpersons can also be created by the WSC where appropriate for local focus, e.g. North & West Africa, South & East Africa, Europe, Middle East.

 The Global Convenor, the Chairpersons of the Territorial WiLAT Forum, the Deputy/Vice Chairpersons and other members (Advisors), as far as possible shall be elites from the supply chain, logistics & transport industries or government policy makers or young professionals.
 Persons with appointments at the International level can be nominated to the WSC but subject to the conditions in paragraph 5.1 below.
 Vice Chairpersons shall recruit Members to support their respective functions through a functional committee and they are encouraged to provide opportunities to YP (Young Professionals) whenever feasible.
 Nomination of the Committee Members by VC shall be vetted by the WSC prior to appointment.